tamtanwar/RAG-Based-Conversational-Intelligence-Agent/README.md

-# AutoStream Conversational AI Agent
+# RAG Based Conversational Intelligence Agent

 ## Project Overview
 AutoStream Agent is a conversational AI assistant built for a fictional SaaS product, **AutoStream**, which provides automated video editing tools for content creators.